zowe/docs-site/docs/user-guide/systemrequirements-zosmf-lite.md

 **Symptom** | **Cause**  | **Resolution**
 ---|---|---
-Message IKJ56702I INVALID data is issued | The job is submitted more than once.| You can ignore this message.
+Message IKJ56702I: INVALID data is issued | The job is submitted more than once.| You can ignore this message.
-Job fails with an authorization error. | Your user ID lacks superuser authority.             | See “Select a user ID for performing the steps”.
+Job fails with an authorization error. | Your user ID lacks superuser authority.             | Contact your security admin to run IZUNUSEC.
+If you are using RACF®, select a user ID with SPECIAL attribute which can issue all RACF® commands.
-Job fails with an authorization error. | Your installation uses the RACF PROTECT-ALL option. | See “Troubleshooting”.
+Job fails with an authorization error. | Your installation uses the RACF PROTECT-ALL option. | See [Troubleshooting problems](#troubleshooting-problems).
-ADDGROUP and ADDUSER commands are not executed |  The automatic GID and UID assignment is required | Define SHARED.IDS and BPX.NEXT.USER profiles to enable the use of AUTOUID and AUTOGID
+ADDGROUP and ADDUSER commands are not executed. |  The automatic GID and UID assignment is required. | Define SHARED.IDS and BPX.NEXT.USER profiles to enable the use of AUTOUID and AUTOGID.

 ### Running job IZUMKFS to create the z/OSMF user file system